Luke Maile Player Props: Reds vs. Cardinals

-The Cincinnati Reds and Luke Maile, who went 1-for-3 last time in action, take on Adam Wainwright and the St. Louis Cardinals at Great American Ball Park, Tuesday at 6:40 PM ET.
+The Cincinnati Reds, including Luke Maile (batting .348 in his past 10 games, with two doubles, three home runs, two walks and five RBI), take on starter Steven Matz and the St. Louis Cardinals at Great American Ball Park, Wednesday at 6:40 PM ET.

 Luke Maile Game Info & Props vs. the Cardinals